neonicX-Tech/sample-Qt-project/README.md

 We appreciate your time and attention.
 We have prepared a simple challenge to assess your skills and discipline for this opportunity.
 The task is to develop an application that enables users to visualize the point cloud stored in a dataset file and navigate through the 3D visualization environment using the mouse.

-This challenge will be open from Thursday, May 16 at 12:00 AM (Tehran) until Friday, May 17 at 00:00 AM (Tehran).
+This challenge will be open from Thursday, May 16 at 12:00 PM (Tehran) until Friday, May 17 at 00:00 AM (Tehran).
 Any further updates will result in disqualification from the nominees.

 Good luck.